AnkithSharmaji/Teachmint_Assessment/README.md

 The TEACHMINT Frontend Project is a React-based web application that serves as a user directory, displaying a list of members along with their details and posts.

+## Hosted Version
+View the hosted version of the TEACHMINT Frontend Project https://65968e11d94a7100941d1dc6--graceful-crostata-985819.netlify.app/

 ## Features

 - Display a list of members with name cards.